boss-defender/Smart-Fine-Tune/README.md

 Fine-tuning LLMs on Google Colab free or T4 runtimes often leads to lost progress from quota limits, session timeouts, and random disconnections.
 This pipeline solves every single headache:

-* 🛡️ **Zero Headaches & Auto-Resume**: Automatically saves checkpoints to your Google Drive every $N$ steps.
+* 🛡️ **Zero Headaches & Auto-Resume**: Automatically saves checkpoints to your Google Drive every N steps.
 If Colab disconnects, hit **Run All** again—it picks up at the exact step where it stopped!
 * 🔒 **SHA-256 Experiment Isolation**: Every unique combination of model, dataset, learning rate, and batch size generates a cryptographically unique folder ID.
 Changing a hyperparameter automatically routes to a fresh workspace—zero risk of overwriting old runs!
 * 📜 **`run_config.json` Safety Lock**: Reads saved parameter signatures before resuming to guarantee your hyperparameters match 100%.
 * ⚡ **Unsloth Powered Speed**: Uses Unsloth's ultra-optimized 4-bit LoRA training for maximum VRAM efficiency and blazing speed.